Psychiatric Mental Health Nurse Practitioner, Post-Graduate Certificate

 robidouh@musc.edu

-Dr. Hannah Robidoux is an Assistant Professor in the College of Nursing's Doctor of Nursing Practice Program, with a robust background in psychiatric nursing.
-Her educational journey began with a Bachelor of Arts in Psychology from the University of South Carolina, followed by a Bachelor of Science in Nursing and a Doctor of Nursing Practice specializing as a Psychiatric Mental Health Nurse Practitioner (PMHNP) from the Medical University of South Carolina.
+Dr. Robidoux began her academic journey with a Bachelor of Arts in Psychology from the University of South Carolina.
+She later earned her Bachelor of Science in Nursing and Doctor of Nursing Practice from MUSC, specializing as a Psychiatric Mental Health Nurse Practitioner.

 Federal Aid Notice: Due to federal funding guidelines, federal financial aid is unavailable to students who participate in the Psychiatric Mental Health Certificate program.